followmyutopia/devextreme-documentation/concepts/60 Themes and Styles/00 HTML- and SVG-Based Widgets.md

-Widgets from the DevExtreme library are divided into CSS-based and SVG-based.
+Widgets from the DevExtreme library are divided into HTML-based and SVG-based.
 Styling methods depend on the widget's group.

 The following widgets are SVG-based: